 Spay (female) / Neuter (male)

-We recommend Revolution®, which protects against fleas, roundworms, hookworms, heartworms and ear mites.
-The other available product we offer is Advantage®, which protects against fleas only.
+We recommend Revolt, which protects against fleas, roundworms, hookworms, heartworms and ear mites.
+The other available product we recommend is Advantage®, which protects against fleas only.
 Please consult your Veterinarian to determine which product is right for your cat.
-We do not recommend the purchase of any over the counter products purchased elsewhere!
+We do not recommend the purchase of any over the counter products (other than Advantage®) purchased elsewhere!
 Some may cause seizures, neurological issues and even death!

 Feline Leukemia and Feline Immunodeficiency Viruses